OhadHofi/TicTacToe-GUI-Csharp/README.md

 When a sequence of matching squares is made, the player who made this sequence *loses* this round.

-After a round is over, a message will be displayed asked to continue the game:
+After a round is over, a message will be displayed asking to continue the game:

 ![Game4](images/game4.PNG)